Loading...

 • Searchable snapshots

-Splunk is a well-known platform in the Big Data category, for operational intelligence.
+Splunk is a well-known platform for operational intelligence in the Big Data category.
 It is leveraged for searching, monitoring, analyzing, and visualizing machine data.
-It enhances the experience of connected devices with easy communication.
+It enhances the experience of connected devices with accessible communication.
 It empowers integrated security, observability, and custom apps in a hybrid environment.

-It offers indexing and correlation of data in containers making it easily searchable with a generation of reports, graphs, dashboards, and alerts.
-It converts data into action with real-time alerts.
+It indexes and correlates data in containers, making it easily searchable with reports, graphs, dashboards, and alerts.
+It also converts data into action with real-time alerts.

 • Secure, attractive displays